Kyushik/DRL/README.md

 ## Introduction
 This repository is the codes for `Deep Reinforcement Learning`
 <br> I verified my codes with games.
 The games are made with `pygame`.
 I made the games or I modified them to apply for DRL.

+Also, environments, which are made by `Unity ML-agents` are in  [Unity_ML_Agent Repository](https://github.com/Kyushik/Unity_ML_Agent)

 <br> I set up the DQN code as follows.

 * [Human-level Control Through Deep Reinforcement Learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
 * [Deep Reinforcement Learning with Double Q-Learning](https://arxiv.org/abs/1509.06461)
 * [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952)